Kathanpatel403/Student-Performence-Analysis/README.md

 - **AWS Elastic Beanstalk Deployment:**
     - Create a new Elastic Beanstalk environment.
-    - Deploy the Flask application using the AWS Management Console or AWS CLI.

 - **AWS CodePipeline Setup:**
     - Create a new pipeline in AWS CodePipeline.
-    - Connect the pipeline to your GitHub repository.
+    - Connect the pipeline to GitHub repository.
-    - Configure the pipeline to deploy to AWS Elastic Beanstalk upon each commit to the master branch.
+    - Configure the pipeline to deploy to AWS Elastic Beanstalk upon each commit to the master branch of GitHub.

 ## Conclusion